crend02/GeoVR/docs/USER.md

 the area to provide better orientation within the VR environment.

 ### Controller Mapping
-This is the mapping of controller buttons that is used for the functioniality explained below:
+This is the mapping of controller buttons that is used for the functionality explained below:

 ![left hand](left-controller.png)